Which singular tangent bundles are isomorphic?: Characteristic classes

 \begin{proposition} Let $(M, Z)$ be a $b$-manifold.
 The total Pontrjagin class of the tangent and $b$-tangent bundle are related by $2 \mathrm{p}(\mathrm{T}M) = 2 \mathrm{p}(\bi{\mathrm{T}}M)$. \end{proposition}

 The previous computations show that the difference between the stable characteristic classes of the bundles $\mathrm{T}M$ and $\bi{\mathrm{T}} M$ are always torsion.
-There is a direct proof using Chern-Weil theory: because $L$ is a line bundle with locally constant transition functions, it admits a flat connection. \Cref{prop:klaasse-line-bundle} together with the additivity of the Chern-Weil morphism yields the result.
+There is a direct proof using Chern--Weil theory: because $L$ is a line bundle with locally constant transition functions, it admits a flat connection. \Cref{prop:klaasse-line-bundle} together with the additivity of the Chern--Weil morphism yields the result.